 This bread is perfect for lazy weekend breakfasts and brunches, or to crown an appetizer platter or cheese board when entertaining.
 I’m leaving 3 variations of optional ingredients in addition to the base recipe below.
 The seeds make the bread even more special and can be replaced with a different mix depending on the time of year or family preferences.
 There is also a delicious option with cheese and onion, and one with a sweet touch using raisins and nuts.
 Feel free to try these and other combinations and come back to tell me how it went or tag @vivahappyblog if you post pics of your creations on your social media! 🙂

 Enjoying the content?
 Buy me a coffee and help maintain the blog!

 Easy Rustic Bread (no-knead, slow rise, Dutch oven)

 - 3 cups all-purpose flour (13.5 oz or 400g) + more for dusting

 - 1 tsp active dry yeast

-- 1 1/2 cups warm water (110 to 115°F or 43 to 46°C)
+- 1 ½ cups water (about 12 oz or 350g) warm = 110 to 115°F or 43 to 46°C

-- 1 Tbsp sesame seeds, toasted (optional)
+- 1 tbsp sesame seeds toasted

-- 1 Tbsp flax seeds (optional)
+- 1 tbsp flax seeds

 - Pour in warm water and stir until combined.
 The mixture will be wet and very sticky.

-- Generously flour a sheet of parchment paper; transfer dough to floured parchment trying to make a (roughly) round shape.
-Sprinkle top with a bit more flour.
-Cover loosely with a piece of plastic wrap and let rest 25-30 minutes.
+- Generously flour a sheet of parchment paper; transfer the dough to floured parchment trying to make a (roughly) round shape.
+Sprinkle the top with a bit more flour.
+Cover loosely with a piece of plastic wrap and let rest for 25-30 minutes.

-- 1 cup of the all-purpose flour can be replaced with 1 cup whole wheat flour for a denser loaf.
+- 1 cup of the all-purpose flour can be replaced with 1 cup of whole wheat flour for a denser loaf.

 - This slow-rise bread has a slight sourdough taste, which becomes more pronounced the longer it is left in the rising stage.